 Jonathan M. Cassie, Ed.D., is the Board president at The Open School and serves as Director of Curriculum and Innovation at TVT Community Day School in Irvine, California.
 He is the author of the award-winning Level Up Your Classroom, published by ASCD in 2016.
 A former high school principal, he has been an educator for more than 20 years; his doctorate in Educational Leadership is from UCLA.
 For more on him, see www.joncassie.com or www.

 James O’Neil Spady, Ph.D., serves as the Board secretary and is an historian whose research and teaching includes race, class, and the history of learning.
 He is the father of a daughter who eagerly wanted to attend a democratic free school (before there were any in Orange County).
-An amateur mechanic and engineer of gasoline and electric vehicles, he values craft skill equally with academics. https://soka.
+An amateur mechanic and engineer of gasoline and electric vehicles, he values craft skill equally with academics.
+For more on James Spady, see https://soka.

 Matt Dale was one of the original founders of The Open School and has been in public education since 2003.
 He currently teaches social science courses at Paloma Valley High School and implements democratic principles into his classroom.
 He’s the father of two precocious girls, and is dedicated to supporting their self-directed education.
 In his spare time, Matt coaches basketball and golf, and occasionally finds time to go on a nice hike.